axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/managing-and-checking-linux/_index.md

       - **Central statistics**

-        To check the central statistics, execute the following command to see the number of received and queued (sent) messages by {{% productparam "abbrev" %}}.
+        To check the central statistics, execute the following command to see the number of received and queued (sent) messages by {{% param "product.abbrev" %}}.

         ## Example: command for checking central statistics